lmc2179/lmc2179.github.io/drafts/causalimpact.md

 # Causal inference is everywhere you look

 Despite its lofty and technical name, causal inference seems to come naturally to us.
-Children are constantly trying things out - with no prompting to do so, you'll find them messing everything in grabbing range - pets, toys, pots, pans, sounds, etc. In addition to the pleasure of causing chaos, they are often learning along the way, discovering by throwing things about that some objects bounce and other objects shatter.
+Children are constantly trying things out - with no prompting to do so, you'll find them messing with everything in grabbing range - pets, toys, pots, pans, sounds, etc. In addition to the pleasure of causing chaos, they are often learning along the way, discovering by throwing things about that some objects bounce and other objects shatter.
 When data scientists engage in similar activity, we usually call it "causal inference", if only for the benefit of our own dignity.
 Even creatures more intelligent than data scientists (dolphins, cats, etc) are known to engage in similar behavior, learning how things work by trying them out and observing the consequences.
 This behavior comes so easily to us because understanding cause and effect is core to how we make decisions and navigate the world.

 More sophisticated examples of inferring cause and effect show up in our lives all the time.
 Americans recently had to evaluate the actions of the late Biden administration, and we spent a lot of time talking about whether the Biden team's decisions produced good effects or bad ones.
 For example, most Americans were concerned about inflation; had the administration taken the right steps to deal with it?
 For example, had the very clearly named [Inflation Reduction Act](https://en.wikipedia.org/wiki/Inflation_Reduction_Act) actually done what it claimed to do?
 Looking at a graph of inflation over time, it seems plausible at first glance: